Amtrak Borealis title card

 • Coach Class: an economical way to travel.

-• Business Class: Provides extra amenities
+• Business Class: Provides extra amenities—currently, a suspended class.

 • Priority boarding (at select stations), complimentary beverages, and more spacious seats